 By Roy L Hales

 Over 100,000 people died, when the earthquake struck Haiti in 2010.
 A very good friend of Captain Ray Thackeray’s was among them.
 She had been working in Port-au-Prince, when her hotel collapsed around her.
 Several days passed before help reached the stricken island.
 This became a defining moment for Thackeray.
 Having been a ham radio operator since his youth in England, Thackeray had seen volunteers pitch in when there were emergencies.
 He found himself thinking, What if a marine based organization had mobilized boaters already in the area?
 What if 10,000 small vessels had started bringing food, water and medicine on day one?
 They might have saved hundreds of lives.
-That’s how the International Rescue Group (IRG) came into being.
+This led to the founding of the International Rescue Group (IRG).

 It is a 100% volunteer organization, from Captain Ray to IRG captains, crewmen, operatives staff and the board of directors.